Skip to content

 CAM Cap Negotiation: What to Ask for at Lease Renewal

-If you are approaching lease renewal, the CAM cap provision is one of the most financially significant items to negotiate.
+The bottom line: if you're approaching renewal, the CAM cap provision is one of the most financially significant items to address.
 Key negotiating points:

 Explicitly state cumulative vs. compounded.
 The single most important protection is clear language: "5% cumulative increase per year over the Base Year amount" unambiguously prevents compounding.
 Remove any language that refers to "prior year" as the base.